maziyardowlat/tlef-biocbot/README.md

 8. **Manage TAs**: Promote students to TAs via the TA Hub; assign course and flag permissions
 9. **Review Flags**: View and respond to student-flagged question issues
 10. **Monitor Students**: Use the Student Hub to review engagement and struggle activity
+11. **LMS Grades** (optional): In the Student Hub, run **Match students** to tie the linked LMS roster to BiocBot accounts, then **Import grades** to pull a read-only snapshot.
+Grades appear on each student's card, with the field that produced the match; anyone who could not be matched is listed above the cards.
+Matching prefers the student number, then email, then username — never the display name.
+See [`agents_canvas.md`](https://github.com/ubc/ubc-genai-toolkit-lms-integration/blob/main/agents_canvas.md) for the full rules.

 ### For Students